 Homepage - Hoplite Join hoplite gg today for the newest 1 20 Minecraft PvP experience!
 Hoplite offers innovative new gamemodes such as Battle Royale and Duels Accompany thousands of unique players and battle in tests of strength and rise to the top to become the ultimate winner!

-Hoplite - World History Encyclopedia A hoplite (from ta hopla meaning tool or equipment) was the most common type of heavily armed foot-soldier in ancient Greece from the 7th to 4th centuries BCE, and most ordinary citizens of Greek city-states
+Hoplite: The Key Infantry Soldier of Ancient Greece A hoplite (from ta hopla meaning tool or equipment) was the most common type of heavily armed foot-soldier in ancient Greece from the 7th to 4th centuries BCE, and most ordinary citizens of Greek city -states with sufficient means were expected to equip and make themselves available for the role when necessary Athens had a system of compulsory military service for 18-20-year-olds, but during

 What is a Hoplite?
 (A complete guide) - neutralhistory. com What is a Hoplite?
 A Hoplite was a heavily armored Infantryman The Hoplite was named after the most important part of his equipment, the shield That large round shield, the so-called hoplon, was highly important for the phalanx, the system the Hoplites fought in